Best Practice Scenarios

 - Click on Feedback, and select the Feedback activity you want to view.

-- View Results: Response can be viewed from the Analysis tab as a graphical summary of all response or individually in the Show Responses tab.
+- View Results: Response can be viewed from the Analysis tab as a graphical summary of all responses or individually in the Show Responses tab.
+You can also download a summary of data in an Excel file.

 - As a reflective practice, instructors may use student feedback to make adjustments in instructional delivery, course activities, guest speakers, pacing, etc.